West Side Story (2021 film): Pre-production

 In January 2018, Spielberg was figuring out his next two directorial vehicles.
-Sources said that he was eyeing Indiana Jones, and then would either precede or follow quickly with another film.
+Sources said that he was eyeing a fifth Indiana Jones film and then would either precede or follow quickly with another film.
 It was reported that one might be his dream project, a new version of West Side Story.
-This was followed a few days later with an open casting call issued for the characters Maria, Tony, Anita and Bernardo.
-Additional open casting calls were hosted in New York City in April, and in Orlando, Florida in May.
+This was followed a few days later with an open casting call issued for the characters María, Tony, Anita and Bernardo.
+Additional open casting calls were hosted in New York City in April, and in Orlando, Florida, in May.
 In July, the fifth Indiana Jones film was pushed back, allowing Spielberg to begin pre-production on West Side Story.

 Justin Peck was hired to choreograph the film in September, with Ansel Elgort cast in the film as Tony.
 In November, Eiza González emerged as a contender for the role of Anita.
 Rita Moreno, who played Anita in the 1961 film, plays Valentina and also serves as an executive producer for the film.
-In January 2019, newcomer Rachel Zegler was picked from over 30,000 applicants to play Maria, with Ariana DeBose, David Alvarez, and Josh Andrés Rivera also cast as Anita, Bernardo, and Chino, respectively.
+In January 2019, newcomer Rachel Zegler was picked from over 30,000 applicants to play María, with Ariana DeBose, David Alvarez, and Josh Andrés Rivera also cast as Anita, Bernardo, and Chino, respectively.
+Isabela Merced also auditioned for Maria.
 In March, Corey Stoll and Brian d'Arcy James joined the cast.
 A month later, the rest of the ensemble comprising the Jets and Sharks factions was announced.
+Mike Faist was personally invited to audition by Spielberg, who approached him after seeing him in Dear Evan Hansen on Broadway in 2016.
+He originally auditioned for Tony, before being cast as Riff instead.